Container Bamboo

 Care

-When growing bamboo in pots it takes a bit more effort to care for the bamboo plant.
+When growing bamboo in pots it takes a bit more effort to care for the plant.

-Watering is the main concern to get right.
+Watering is the main thing you have to get right.
 Plants in pots do not like to dry out completely, and neither do they like to be water-logged.

-Their placement in relation to the sun is important as the pots can overheat and damage the roots and care should be taken in the winter that the soil does not freeze solid and kill the plant.
+Bamboo placement in relation to the sun is important as the pots can overheat and damage the roots.
+Care should be taken in the winter that the soil does not freeze solid and kill the plant.

 Dappled shade in midday sun and a position out of the worst frosted areas should be sufficient unless you live in an extreme environment where you may need to provide further protection.

-For more information on care of bamboos see my section on Caring for Bamboo Plant
+For more information on care of bamboos see my section on caring for bamboo plants and for propagation techniques see bamboo propagation.

-These are some examples of bamboo species suitable to grow in a container.
+These are some examples of suitable container bamboo species.

 Hibanobambusa Tranquillans 'Shiroshima' - Very rare - Excellent screening or hedging with moderate spreading - 2 branches per node - Variegated cream and white striped leaves can grow to 10 inches long by 1 1/4 inches wide - Maximum height: 16' - Maximum diameter: 1 1/4"